|

 When the first phase of Toronto's subway opened on March 30, 1954, passengers could ride 7.4 kilometers from Union Station to Eglinton for a mere 15 cents.
 Most of the stations between Union and Eglinton have since suffered some renovating and remodeling, but the tunnels still retain most of their original decor.

-Gay Pride day as seen from the subway's ventilation shafts.
 The tunnels between Union and King are the oldest stretch of subway tunnels in Toronto, which makes them distinctly tempting, but the square-cut tunnels in this area are too curvy, narrow and dimly-lit to be safe.
 There also seems to be a distinct shortage of hiding places.
 The tracks from King up to Wellesley are a better bet; the tunnels are short and it's easy to find somewhere to hide when you need to.
 These tunnels also lead to ventilation shafts, which look out onto Yonge Street, which is quite cool.
 After climbing a ladder up from the tunnels to get into the ventilation shaft just south of College station, Ultraviolet and I had the unique experience of watching the Gay Pride parade from underneath.

 The beautiful Bloor Station is the second busiest station on the line, with 165,000 passengers passing through each day.
 Bloor rests atop Yonge in the same way that Upper St. George and Upper Bay rest atop their lower counterparts.
 Yonge/Bloor is the only single station with two names, though this is the standard practice in New York.
 There are almost certainly some nice sights in the area just south of Bloor, but unfortunately it would be basically impossible to enter the tunnels unseen.
 The area just north of Bloor is less tempting, as the tracks head outside almost immediately.